YinHK-gameDev/unity-learn/Multiplayer & Network/Unity Lobby Service/README.md

 ```

+#### Active and inactive lobbies

+Lobbies are marked as **inactive** if they haven’t been updated or sent a heartbeat request in the past 30 seconds.
+You can configure this timeout period.
+Inactive public lobbies do not appear in query results, and both public and private inactive lobbies are automatically deleted. **Inactive lobbies** can be reactivated by being updated or sending a heartbeat request.

 ### Game Lobby Sample
 This sample demonstrates how to use the Lobby and Relay packages to create a typical game lobby experience.